 Top Tips for a Successful Skype Interview

+Go into your career center and ask if they’ll do a mock interview with you.
 The way you appear on Skype can feel slightly different than the way you do in person.
 Do a few practice interviews and ask for feedback on your interview skills.

-In order to do a Skype interview, you will need to connect with the employer on Skype a few minutes before the interview (think AOL instant message).
+In order to do a Skype interview, you will need to connect with the employer on Skype a few minutes before the interview.
 You’ll need their Skype username in order to connect.
 Make sure you find the employer on Skype the day before the interview.
 You want to allow time just in case you have an issue finding their username.

-Confirm Volume, Etc. Before you start the interview, confirm that the employer can hear you and see you properly.
+Before you start the interview, confirm that the employer can hear you and see you properly.
 You want to make sure everything is working properly before you get started.

-If you aren’t able to express that while answering questions, make a point to mention that at the end of the interview.
-“I just wanted you to know how passionate I am about this company and this specific internship position.
-I really would love to work with you.”
+Just as you would in an in-person interview, make sure the potential employer leaves the interview knowing how passionate you are about the company and the position.
+If you aren’t able to express that while answering questions, make a point to mention it at the end of the interview.
+Say something like, “I just want you to know how passionate I am about this company and this specific internship position.
+I really would love to work for you.”